anhlt/anhlt.github.io/content/db/13_mysql_data_flow.md

 Let's think about No Steal Policy, We don't allow the pages with uncommited changes to be replaced.
 This is useful for archieving atomicity without UNDO logging.
 But also need to keep many pages in memory

-If we make sure every update id forced onto disk before commit, we are provided durability, but it also cause poor performance by lot of random IO to commit
+If we make sure every update are forced onto disk before commit, we are provided durability, but it also cause poor performance by lot of random IO to commit

-Our prefer strategy is  Steal / No-Force
+**Our prefer strategy is  Steal / No-Force**

 _No Force_ : We don't need to flush modified pages to disk before commit.
 In stead we will using 2 other data struct to store the changes. _Redo log buffer_ in ram and _Redo Log_ in Disk.
 Before we update any record in pages on buffer pool, we appending a new log entry of _Redo log buffer_ , and before we commit we will persist the log entries in _Redo log buffer_ to _Redo log_.
 Instead of randomy flush the pages to disk, we now write the Redo log sequentially to disk.

 _Steal_ : By allowing to replace dirty pages, there is some risk.
 If the transaction is abort, how can we restore to previous value?
 What if the system crash before the transaction finished?
 We need undo log